mawinkler/c1-playground/README.md

 Unit tests are in `./tests`.

-To run a full test a cluster type simply run
+To run a full tests for a cluster type simply run

 ```sh
 # Local Kind cluster